michealblackchaturbate51/btc-lightning-analytics/README.md

 # btc-lightning-analytics

-Analytics dashboard for monitoring Bitcoin Lightning Network channels and payments.
+Analytics dashboard for the monitoring of Bitcoin Lightning Network channels and payments.

 autorepo_steroid 🚀